Elliptic boundary value problems for Bessel operators, with applications to anti-de Sitter spacetimes: Abstract

 \section{Abstract}

 This paper considers boundary value problems for a class of singular elliptic operators which appear naturally in the study of asymptotically anti-de Sitter (aAdS) spacetimes.
-After formulating a Lopatinski\v{\i} condition, elliptic estimates are established near the boundary.
+These problems involve a singular Bessel operator acting in the normal direction.
+After formulating a Lopatinski\v{\i} condition, elliptic estimates are established for functions supported near the boundary.
 The Fredholm property follows from additional hypotheses in the interior.
-This paper provide a rigorous framework for the mode analysis of aAdS spacetimes for the full range of boundary conditions considered in the physics literature.
-Completeness of eigenfunctions for some Bessel operator pencils with a spectral parameter in the boundary condition is shown, which has applications to linear stability of certain aAdS spacetimes.
+This paper provides a rigorous framework for mode analysis on aAdS spacetimes for a wide range of boundary conditions considered in the physics literature.
+Completeness of eigenfunctions for some Bessel operator pencils is shown.